 (noun) An internationally integrated process of economic links between corporations and workers whereby commodities are gathered, transformed into goods and services, and distributed to consumers across the world.

 (noun) When resources are limited to a few core nations and a wealthy minority of corporations or individuals.

 1. (noun) A viewpoint that posits the world as the sum of complex, interconnected parts; 2. (noun) A viewpoint that tries to understand the place or places of individuals, groups, cultures and societies in the world and how they relate to each other.

 (noun) The disparity of power, status, and wealth between countries due to the unequal distribution of resources.

-(noun) Worldwide integration of culture, ideas, media, and technology through cross-cultural exchange due to advances in communication systems and economic interests.
+(noun) Worldwide flow and integration of culture, media, and technology due to advances in communication systems and economic interests.